marlietandoc/marlietandoc.github.io/content/project/iaq/index.md

 #   Otherwise, set `slides = ""`.
 slides: = ""
 ---
-Poor air quality is related to all sorts of health consequences.
+Poor air quality is related to many health consequences.
 But usually air quality has been studied outdoors and the health consequences emerge over many years.
 Because we spend so much time inside (such as at work), we tested how everyday exposure we have to air pollutants indoors negatively impact cognitive performance in real-time.

 With a cross-functional team of engineers, chemists, psychologists, and neuroscientists, we have conducted both systematic literature reviews and run in-lab experiments where we can carefully control air quality.
 We have found evidence that both CO2 and lemon essential oils seem to have detrimental effects on decision-making.
 Ventilation is thus critical for building design, such as in workplaces, schools, and this is something studied too in high-stakes environment (like submarines and spaceships), as decision-making may otherwise be impaired.
 See one of the lead investigators on this project  {{< staticref "https://www.youtube.com/watch?v=qnDQtBXge2o" "newtab" >}} talk about the  importance of indoor air quality and ventilation on health with CityNews{{< /staticref >}}